blujaee/coffee-calculator/README.md

 # ☕ Coffee Calculator

-A simple interactive web app that shows the real cost of your coffee habit and helps you visualize what you could buy — or invest — with that money instead.
+**NOTE: If the stock information isn't updating, there have been too many API requests.
+Try again tomorrow** A simple interactive web app that shows the real cost of your coffee habit and helps you visualize what you could buy — or invest — with that money instead.
 Built with **HTML, CSS, JavaScript, and Bootstrap**, and deployable for free on GitHub Pages.

 ---